Emmotes/ic_spoilers/docs/beadle.md

     "id": 2242,
     "flavour_text": "",
     "description": {
-        "desc": "Whenever Beadle attacks an enemy he causes it to immediately drop 20% of the gold it would award on death.
+        "desc": "Whenever Beadle attacks an enemy he causes it to immediately drop $amount% of the gold it would award on death.
 The enemy then stops and checks its pockets, stunning it for 2 seconds.
 This can only occur to each enemy 5 times."
     },
     "effect_keys": [
         {
+            "off_when_benched": true,
             "effect_string": "beadle_sticky_fingers,20",
-            "graphic": 0,
+            "graphic": 25993,
-            "stun_time": 2
+            "stun_time": 2,
+            "limit_per_enemy": 5
         }
     ],
     "requirements": "",
-    "graphic_id": 0,
+    "graphic_id": 8184,
-    "large_graphic_id": 0,
+    "large_graphic_id": 8189,
     "properties": {
+        "show_outgoing_description": false,
+        "show_incoming": false,
         "indexed_effect_properties": true,
         "per_effect_index_bonuses": true,
         "default_bonus_index": 0